 Rapporteurs will ask, during each meeting, whether anyone has knowledge of intellectual property rights issues, including patents, copyright for software or text, marks, the use of which may be required to implement or publish the Recommendation being considered.
 The fact that the question was asked shall be recorded in the meeting report, along with any affirmative responses.

+2.4 Attendance of chairmen, vice-chairmen and rapporteurs

+(to use terminology from Constitution and Convention of ITU)

 RCC/40A19/1:

-3.1.6 By making a contribution, contributors acknowledge, to the best of their knowledge, that material such as text, diagrams, etc., submitted as their contribution to the work of ITU-T has no restriction in order to permit the normal distribution of this material for discussions within the appropriate ITU-T study groups and other groups and possible use, in whole or in part, with or without modification, in any resulting ITU-T Recommendations that are published (see [PP Res.
+3.1.6 By making a contribution, contributors acknowledge, to the best of their knowledge, that material such as text, diagrams, protected marks, proper names, etc., submitted as their contribution to the work of ITU-T has no restriction in order to permit the normal distribution of this material for discussions within the appropriate ITU-T study groups and other groups and possible use, in whole or in part, with or without modification, in any resulting ITU-T Recommendations that are published (see [PP Res.
 66]).

 3.2.2 If a chairman, in agreement with the participants of his or her study group (or working party), states that the study group (or working party) is willing to use documents in the original language, no translations will be made. (to keep current text)